rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 sbin/start-dfs.sh
 ```

-Now we have the HDFS running it is time to make some directories.
+We now have the HDFS running, it is time to make some directories.
 For this assignment we will work from the `/user/root` directory.
-Thou we first have to create those directories.
+Though we first have to create those directories.
 Since these will be inside the HDFS we have to call `dfs` before the `mkdir` command.
 This is a repeating pattern, to do anything withing the HDFS we always have to run `dfs` first.
 The directories are made using:
 ```
 bin/hdfs dfs -mkdir /user
 bin/hdfs dfs -mkdir /user/root
 ```

-The HDFS can be stopped by running:
+When we are done we can stop the HDFS with:
 ```
 sbin/stop-dfs.sh
 ```

 ## Pseudo-Distributed Operation
 In this assignment we run Hadoop pseudo-distributed.
 This means that we emulate a cluster on one machine (each Hadoop daemon runs in a separate Java process).
-There are two files that create this pseudo-distributed operation setup.
+There are two files that create this pseudo-distributed operation setup:

 `core-site.xml`: